Burnham Park Yacht Club Bylaws

 The following minimal rules shall apply to employees of the club.
 A copy of this section of the bylaws shall be provided to each employee of the club.

-A. No employee shall be a member of, or related by blood or marriage to any member of the BPYC.
+No employee shall be a member of or related by blood or marriage to any member of the BPYC unless approved by the Board of Directors.

 SECTION 14.02 CLUB MANAGER